A tanker of typically 85,000 to 124,999 DWT that carries crude oil.

 A tanker of typically 200,000 to 600,000 DWT.

 A gas carrier of typically 70,000 to 90,000 CBM, designed to carry ethane.

 An LPG carrier of typically 70,000 to 90,000 CBM.

 A synonym for ship.
 Within VesselsValue a vessel generally refers to the vessel being valued (in contrast to a ship in general or a sold ship a sold ship).

 A system which uses AIS data to map the real-time location and other properties of vessels.
-VesselsValue offers a mapping service (VV@), which provides positions, interactive information and graphic analysis for cargo ships.
+VesselsValue offers a mapping service (Map), which provides positions, interactive information and graphic analysis for cargo ships.

 An online provider of intelligence on cargo ships, established in 2011 and used by commercial and investment banks, private equity, investment and hedge funds, ship owners and operators, lawyers, accountants, brokers and underwriters.
-Their three main services are vessel search (VV+), automated valuations (VV$) and mapping (VV@).
+Their three main services are vessel search (Database), automated valuations (Value) and mapping (Map).

 A contract whereby the shipowner places the vessel at the disposal of the charterer for one or more voyages, the shipowner being responsible for the operation of the vessel.